 Contact us today to see if a HELOC is right for you.
 Or, learn more about our other home loan solutions.

 MEMBER FDIC, Equal Housing Lender, All loans subject to credit approval.
-Restrictions apply, contact WaFd Bank for futher information.
+Restrictions apply, contact WaFd Bank for further information.

 * The rate will never exceed 17.99% APR.
 Interest rate and APR (Annual Percentage Rate) are variable based on the Wall Street Journal Prime Rate plus a margin subject to credit approval of your credit history, loan to value, occupancy and EZ Pay requirements.